 Finally, I think it’s important to state that caffeine can have adverse effects on anxiety and may lead to increased feelings of fear and restlessness.

-So if you are someone who suffers with anxiety, I strongly suggest you carefully monitor your caffeine intake.
+So if you are someone who suffers from anxiety, I strongly suggest you carefully monitor your caffeine intake.

 9. Light Exercise